Bolmstead/Freebay/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The freeBay website is an eBay clone that allows users to search for and bid on fake products.
-After a user creates an account, they receive 100 freeBay bucks that can be used to bid on any products.
-Each product has a time limit for how long it is held in auction.
-The user with the highest bid on a product at the end of the auction time limit, "wins" the product.
+Once a user creates an account, they receive $100 freeBay bucks to bid on any products.
+They can also receive $100 each time they login on a separate day.
 <br><br/>

   <p align="center">